 Part 1 of this article explained how the line between the domain of the religion and culture of Europe and the degenerate art of our invaders has been dramatically crossed after years of stability.
 This has been facilitated by a small clique of homosexual cultural Marxists informally organized around the former Minister under Mitterrand, Jack Lang.
 This affront in the public square has since been met with an equally strong reaction from the small but well-organized Traditionalist Catholic milieu.

 What is most disturbing is not that there is a small coterie of homosexuals in Paris with bizarre tastes in art or even that they manage to make a dent in the public culture at large.
-Rather it is the fact that Francois Pinault, an elderly, gentile, heterosexual French billionaire, is a necessary part of this conspiracy that is contrived primarily to deprive the state treasury of over 6 Billion Euros in estate taxes after he dies.
+Rather it is the fact that François Pinault, an elderly, gentile, heterosexual French billionaire, is a necessary part of this conspiracy that is contrived primarily to deprive the state treasury of over six billion euros in estate taxes after he dies.
 However, the scam of contemporary art is very complicated and deserves its own article.

 I first became aware the rising tide of opposition to degenerate art when visiting Saint Nicolas du Chardonnet in early 2011.
 Saint Nicolas du Chardonnet is a church in Paris which was illegally seized by the Society of Saint Pius X (SSPX), which rejects the validity of the Vatican II reforms.
 This church property has been recognized in court as belonging to the Archdiocese of Paris, but both the current and previous Socialist mayors have refused to expel the SSPX.
 Indeed, it would be impossible to remove them without some casualties (probably on both sides) which would only increase the moral strength of the SSPX.
 It has so far been more efficient to marginalize them through the media.